httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 responsibility of certificate validation falling on the TTRP, the end-entity certificate is oftentimes sufficient for the needs of the origin server.
-The separate `Client-Cert-Chain` field can convey the certificate chain for deployments that require such information in order for the origin server to augment the chain validation or assume it entirely.
+The separate `Client-Cert-Chain` field can convey the certificate chain for origin server deployments that require this additional information.

 # Acknowledgements